 Using biological controls for garlic worm management

 Once, in a small village, there was a farmer called John.
-He had been struggling to control garlic worm infestations in his vegetable patch for ages.
+He had been struggling to control garlic worm infestations in his vegetable patch and prevent them from spreading to other plants for ages.
 So, in a last-ditch effort, he chose to use biological controls.

 John brought in ladybugs and lacewings to create a rich ecosystem.
 Soon birds flocked to his garden.
 He also added nematodes and fungi to attack the larvae.
 After some time, he noticed a dramatic decrease in garlic worm damage.